 The Center for Career and Professional Development (“CCPD”) provides students and alumni with the tools and support needed for success in their careers.
 Through comprehensive one-on-one and group coaching sessions, workshops, and other services, we aim to help students find internships, externships, and jobs that align with their interests, strengths, and goals.
 CCPD also provides comprehensive services to employers seeking Liberty Law students or alumni for summer, academic year, or post-graduate positions.
 CCPD can connect you with students and alumni, and customize a recruiting strategy for your organization.

 The Center for Career & Professional Development offers flexible options to employers seeking to recruit Liberty Law students and alumni for internships, externships, and post-graduate employment.
 Employers may use 12Twenty, a career services employer engagement platform, to post positions, schedule interviews, collect résumés, and plan employer speaking engagements at Liberty Law.
-To access 12Twenty, use this link.
-For assistance with claiming or creating your employer account, or for any other questions, please contact our office at (434)-592-6068 or email@example.com.
+For assistance with claiming or creating your employer account or any other questions, please contact our office at (434)-592-6068 or email@example.com.

 Why Recruit Liberty Law Students for Employment?